SERG-Delft/delftswa/2022/index.md

 Each team is assigned a _coach_.
 The coach is there to help the team, answer questions, and give feedback on progress, the setup of the essays, and the contributions.
-Each team organizes a 30 minute session with the coach in weeks 2, 4, and 6.
+Each team organizes two to three 30 minute sessions with the coach during weeks 3-7 of the course.
 For these sessions, the team prepares a short presentation on the current status and plans for the next weeks.